SudaisAlam/SudaisAlam/README.md

 ## 🔍 About Me
 - 🎓 **Education**:
-  - Undergraduate in Computer Systems Engineering
+  - Bachelors in Computer Systems Engineering
 - 💼 **Professional Experience**:
   - Developing LLM Powered Applications
   - Expert in LLM, Deep Learning and diffusion Models.
+  - Proficient in working with GPUs/HPUs/NPUs etc.
   - Proficient in building scalable web applications with **Django**, **FastAPI**, and **React**.

 ---